couchbasebuild/cbdep/wrapper/README.md

 Go program, the resulting `cbdep.exe` is 1/3 the size, which is good since it will be downloaded from `packages.couchbase.com` repeatedly.

-## Python version workaround

-`uv tool install` [has a
-bug](https://github.com/astral-sh/uv/issues/10282) where if the system-installed Python is too old for `cbdep` (which requires at least Python 3.10), `uv` will fail with an error rather than downloading a new-enough Python.
-This doesn't always happen - on Ubuntu, for instance, it only happens if the system-provided Python has `pip` available (?).
-The workaround is to pass `--python '>=3.10'` to `uv tool install`, so I have done this in the shell script and Go program.
-When the `uv` bug is fixed, those arguments could be removed, although they're basically harmless if left.

 ## Releasing wrapper scripts

 I wrote `release-wrappers.sh` as a convenience to upload the wrapper